-As per GDPR, the user does not need to give consent for your application to use session cookies.
+As per GDPR, users do not need to give consent for your application to use session cookies.
 This is because they fall under essential cookies and not tracking cookies:

 "While it is not required to obtain consent for these cookies, what they do and why they are necessary should be explained to the user."